MRtrix3/mrtrix3/docs/reference/commands/fixelcrop.rst

 Description
 -----------

-Crop/remove fixels from sparse fixel image using a binary fixel mask.
 The mask must be input as a fixel data file the same dimensions as the fixel data file(s) to be cropped.

 Options
 -------